ffedoroff/docker-sentry/README.md

 #### 2. Update configs
 You need to update few config files, to make sentry works for your domain and email.

+Add any of sentry plugins, updating Dockerfile (see rows 7 and 8 [here](https://github.com/ffedoroff/docker-sentry/blob/docker-compose/Dockerfile))

-Set all parameters in `custom.conf.py` file, add any other sentry parameters if you need.
+Set all parameters in `custom.conf.py` file.
+You can add any other sentry parameters in that file if you need it.

+#### 3. Enable backups (optional)

-To make automated backups works [(docs)](https://github.com/ffedoroff/docker-postgres-s3-backup), update next parameters in `docker-compose.yml` file:
+To make automated backups works [(more info)](https://github.com/ffedoroff/docker-postgres-s3-backup), uncomment `pgbackup` section in `docker-compose.yml` file and set parameters:

 `SCHEDULE` - is like linux cron syntax, but with seconds precise.
 (Second, Minute, Hour, Day_of_the_Month, Month_of_the_Year, Day_of_the_Week)